ameliameles/geobeam/README.md

 * a Static Simulation of the point (40.731278, -73.999541)
 * a Dynamic Simulation using a newly created dynamic route that was created from points extracted from the user provided sample_run.gpx GPX file

+All route files are created with a default frequency of 10 Hz to match the simulator input format.

 **Common Configuration Properties:**
 * _Dynamic_: True if Dynamic Simulation, False if Static
 * _Gain_: integer for broadcast signal gain value